S Corporation Sting Tax

 Rents

-However, there's an important nuance: rental income is not considered passive under IRC § 1375 if the corporation provides significant services along with the rental of tangible property (see Treas.
-Reg. § 1.1362-2(c)(5)(ii)(B)).
+However, there's an important nuance: rental income is not considered passive under IRC § 1375 if the corporation provides significant services along with the rental of tangible property.
+However, keeping a rental property in an S Corp is never a good idea because of "the trapped assets" problem.

-Gross receipts for the S corporation include all income from its own operations, plus its share of gross receipts from any flow-through entities, such as partnerships.
+For an S corporation, gross receipts include all income from its own business operations plus its share of gross receipts from any partnerships or other flow-through entities it owns.

 Passive investment income: $40,000